 The current Constitution of Greece prohibits private institutions for post-secondary education, known as Colleges, from operating as independent universities in Greece.
 However, it does not prohibit colleges from collaborating with foreign universities to offer undergraduate and postgraduate programmes of study in Greece.

-The vast majority of colleges are offering programmes of study under franchise or validation agreements with universities established in other European Union countries, primarily in the UK, leading to degrees which are awarded directly by those universities.
+The vast majority of colleges offer study programs under franchise or validation agreements with foreign universities (mainly based in the EU and the UK) leading to degrees which are awarded directly by those universities.
 The monitoring of those agreements as well as of additional provisions for the operation of colleges is carried out by the Ministry of Education.
 Integration into Greek law of EC Directive 2005/36 on the mutual recognition of qualifications, holders of academic degrees by universities in the European Union, including those obtained through studies at a college in Greece, have their professional rights fully recognized.